 Her eyes yearn to spot the reclining Buddha that is 1000 feet long.
 And when she reaches in the vicinity of the area where it should be, she wonders if she may be walking on top of it.
 She looks at the paintings and tries to re-create them with her words for her readers.
 As an average reader with interest in ancient art, all the countries author visits were mere names that she brought alive.
 The travel blogger in me jumps to plan a trip which I know is easier said than done.

 She talks about the Sanskrit & Brahmi texts that were found in these regions and how Sanskrit was a recommended language for everyone.
 She looked at the motifs of snakes.
 Snakes are meant as protective spirits.
-At Merv she finds signs of Vedic rituals like Haoma or Havan as we know it.
+At Merv, she finds signs of Vedic rituals like Haoma or Havan as we know it.
 There are parallel signs of fire worshippers that she attributes to Zoroastrians but also claims that Buddhist too worshiped fire and quotes quite a few depictions of Buddha with fire.

-I learnt that name Bukhara comes from Buddhist word Vihara.
+I learned that name Bukhara comes from Buddhist word Vihara.
 Similarly, Naubahar in Balkh is derived from Nav-Vihara.
 And Sunita tells that Huan Tsang referred to Balkh as mini Rajgriha or Rajgir in modern Bihar.
-I learnt the ancient name of Tashkent is Chach.
+I learned the ancient name of Tashkent is Chach.
 As a continued living culture she talks about the practice of tree worship that is still prevalent many parts of central Asia.
 She finds signs of Indian workmen in ivory carvings – the tusks for which must have come from India.
 She reads various Jataka tales carved in stone or painted along with scenes from various other stories around Buddha.

 In the beginning and towards the end of the book Sunita Dwivedi mentions she is a strict vegetarian.
 But somewhere in between, we see her relishing all kinds of non-veg food.
 And even participating in rituals where she had to eat a goat’s tongue.
 Not that it matters, but as a reader, these consistencies take away a bit of trust, for everything else in the book is absolutely new to me.
-And I don’t know if what she is telling me is all truth or not.
+And I don’t know if what she is telling me is all true or not.
 This minor aberration probably caught my eye because I am a strict vegetarian.

 Overall Sunita Dwivedi creates a beautiful sketch of pre-Islamic central Asia for us that was dominated by Buddhist monks, traders, merchants, fire worshippers, Shiva & Devi worshippers, idol worshippers and Sanskrit speakers.